Vignesh9123/video-transcoding-e2e/README.md

 2. **Trigger**: S3 upload triggers an event → SQS message is sent.
 3. **Polling**: The `poller` service listens to SQS, validates events.
 4. **Processing**: Upon validation, a Docker container (in `video-transcoding-container`) is launched in a Fargate orchestrated by ECS.
+5. **Progress**: Real-time progress updates are sent to the `progress-tracker` service via Redis PubSub. `progress-tracker` uses WebSockets to notify the frontend of transcoding status.
 5. **Output**: FFmpeg segments video into `.ts` chunks and `.m3u8` playlists → pushed to main S3 bucket.
 6. **Playback**: Frontend streams the video using HLS via a video player.